Harm Reduction

 We get very low attendance at these workshops.
 We want to increase attendance, that’s our main goal.

-In summer we went to the see the students and did a HIV awareness week.
+In summer we go to see the students and do a HIV awareness week.
 December 1 is World HIV Awareness Day.
 What we encourage is a HIV Awareness walk.
 They did the walk but didn’t know what HIV was.
 So, this year we will still have the walk but a week before the walk we will go into the communities to do a HIV awareness presentation.

 For one community we went to the community hall and for another we went to the television station and did a presentation on TV.
 Garden Hill we did it at the Health center and Red Sucker hasn’t had their walk yet.